-"I’ve always been drawn to miniatures and their ability to tell a story or evoke an emotion.
-Through my sculptural and photographic work with 1:160 scale figures, I explore the impact of scale and how it effects our perception of the world around us.
+Becky Wareing Steele is an artist living and working in Denver, Colorado specializing in small scale sculpture.
+Her work deals with the commonalities that exist in our shared experiences through the examination of scale and environment.
+Through her sculptural and photographic work with 1:160 scale figures she explores the impact of scale and how it effects our perception of the world around us.
 This impact can also be found in the way we perceive ourselves in our environment.

-My newest artistic exploration, Utopia: A new society for all, is a society that exists in concept as well as in physical form as diorama based installation art.
+Her newest artistic exploration, Utopia: A new society for all, is a society that exists in concept as well as in physical form as diorama based installation art.
 This is an experiment in both artistic practice as well as civics and communal living.
 The modern world and its push for a virtual reality to escape everyday life is working against our instinctive need as humans for community.
-This project aims to give people an escape from reality while still connecting with people in real life situations."
+This project aims to give people an escape from reality while still connecting with people in real life situations.

 Wareing Steele holds a BA in Art History from Colorado State Universitywith a focus on Intuit Art.
 She is a current artist in residence at RedLine Denver.